danilomotta/gain_cbms18/README.md

 # Gain registration metric with a minimal example
-An implementation of the paper [Fundus Image Transformation Revisited: Towards Determining More Accurate Registrations](https://ieeexplore.ieee.org/document/8417242/) by Danilo Motta, Wallace Casaca and Afonso Paiva.
+An implementation of the paper [Fundus Image Transformation Revisited: Towards Determining More Accurate Registrations](https://ieeexplore.ieee.org/document/8417242/) by Danilo Motta, Wallace Casaca, and Afonso Paiva.

-In this paper we presented a metric to define the best transformation for register a given image pair of fundus images.
+In this paper, we presented a metric to define the best transformation to register a given image pair of fundus images.

 This code is a simplistic example of the process developed.

 ## Files
 * max_gain_transf.m: contains the process that finds the best transformation
-* max_gain_transf.m: run this for an quick example
+* max_gain_transf.m: run this for a quick example

 ## Citation